 Rehabilitation will allow your child to recover physical functions such as walking or reading.
 Getting help as soon as possible after the stroke will help.
 Children are likely to regain the most function in the first six months.
 They may continue to improve for two years or more.
 Speak to your hospital’s healthcare team about rehabilitation options.

 Read A Family Guide to Pediatric Stroke to learn more about stroke and stroke care for children.
 This guide is based on the Canadian Stroke Best Practice Recommendations for Stroke Care (2010), current research and expert opinion.
-Get our free stroke pediatric guide.

 Visit Canadian Pediatric Stroke Support Association (CPSSA) to find support, education and resources for children with stroke.